-This rich and Creamy Hot Chocolate is the perfect sweet treat to warm you up.
-Simply made with just chocolate chips, cream, milk, and vanilla, smooth velvety hot chocolate never tasted so good!
+Homemade Creamy Hot Chocolate is the perfect sweet treat to warm you up.
+Just four ingredients make a smooth and velvety hot chocolate.

 Jump to:

 It is the creamiest, richest, and most satisfying hot chocolate you have ever had.
 I've had it... once in one of those cafes.
 And Starbucks tried it some 20-odd years ago in their shops.
 But, sadly it never caught on.
-It wasn't quite creamy enough and it was much sweeter than the French drink, because... well, we Americans do like sweets that are very sweet.
+It wasn't quite creamy enough, and it was much sweeter than the French drink. because... well, we Americans do like sweets that are very sweet.

 Hot Chocolate vs. Hot Cocoa

-Why We Love Creamy Hot Chocolate
+Why We Love Creamy Hot Chocolate 😍

-- Only 4 Ingredients
+- Only 4 Simple Ingredients

 - Quick and Easy to Make – a 20-Minute Recipe